carbon-language/carbon-lang/llvm/docs/LangRef.rst

 The optional ``!invariant.load`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no entries.
-The existence of the ``!invariant.load`` metadata on the instruction tells the optimizer and code generator that this load address points to memory which does not change value during program execution.
-The optimizer may then move this load around, for example, by hoisting it out of loops using loop invariant code motion.
+The existence of the ``!invariant.load`` metadata on the instruction tells the optimizer and code generator that the address operand to this load points to memory which can be assumed unchanged.
+Being invariant does not imply that a location is dereferenceable, but it does imply that once the location is known dereferenceable its value is henceforth unchanging.

 The optional ``!nonnull`` metadata must reference a single metadata name ``<index>`` corresponding to a metadata node with no